Frequently Asked Questions

 - Hyde Community College

-*The on-line form can be completed directly by you only if you are in receipt of Employment and Support Allowance, Income Support, Job Seekers Allowance (Income Based) or the Guaranteed Element of State Pension Credit otherwise you should apply as part of a Housing and Council Tax Benefit claim or come in person to our Customer Services Offices.
+*The on-line form can be completed directly by you only if you are in receipt of Employment and Support Allowance, Income Support, Job Seekers Allowance (Income Based) or the Guaranteed Element of State Pension Credit otherwise you should apply as part of a Housing and Council Tax Support claim or come in person to our Customer Services Offices.

 You should apply when you first start to receive benefit.
 You will receive automatic notification when your application is due for renewal.